shimaore/tough-rate/middleware/README.md

 The following operations are available to modify the responses (provided by the `setup` middleware):

-    @redirect     Set the final destination number
+    @res.redirect     Set the final destination number

-    @attempt      Add a gateway to the route-set.
+    @res.attempt      Add a gateway to the route-set.
-    @sendto       Set the route-set to a single, final destination URI, and returns that gateway; the route-set is finalized.
     @res.finalize     Indicate that no more modifications of the route-set will be allowed.
+    @res.sendto       Set the route-set to a single, final destination URI, and returns that gateway; the route-set is finalized.
     @res.respond      Respond with a (numeric) error code; the route-set is cleared and finalised.
     @res.finalized()  Indicates whether the route-set has been finalized.

     @on           How to handle specific error codes (upon call attempts); the callback receives the gateway description.

-    @attr         Add value to attributes (recorded in CDRs)
+    @res.attr         Add value to attributes (recorded in CDRs)

 The following fields are available to late middleware (i.e. after the call attempts are processed):